 Different Types of Compliance and Manufacturing Certificates

-There are various types of compliance that are of particular importance to manufacturers.
+Various types of compliance are of particular importance to manufacturers.
 These include:

-- SOX (Sarbanes Oxley Act of 2002): this Act outlines requirements for all private and public companies who are handling financial data.
+- SOX (Sarbanes Oxley Act of 2002): this Act outlines requirements for all private and public companies that handle financial data;

-- GDPR (General Data Protection Regulation): this governs the EU General Data Protection Regulation replaced the EU Data Protection Directive and its local implementing laws.
-The GDPR requires companies who process personally identifiable data in the EU to demonstrate compliance with its requirements.
+- GDPR (General Data Protection Regulation): this governs the EU General Data Protection Regulation replacing the EU Data Protection Directive and its local implementing laws.
+The GDPR requires companies that process personally identifiable data in the EU to demonstrate compliance with its requirements.

 Any manufacturing business with international operations should also be aware of key international industry standards for compliance issued by the International Organization for Standardization (“ISO”) including: